-Bosnia: Electricity market liberalization may boost investments claim Energy Minister7.
-November 2014. / SEE Energy News
+Bosnia: Electricity market liberalization may boost investments claim Energy Minister, SEE Energy News

 In the Federation of Bosnia and Herzegovina electricity market from January1s will be liberalized by which federal energy and power supply power companies will lose a monopoly.